sebdehne/dbus-mqtt-services/README.md

     }
 ```

-see for further example devices in the examples folder

 ## Formatting

-For formaating the values there are 2 additional field
+For formatting the values there are 2 additional field.
+These are not published on the dbus, but instead used for setting up the device.

-`"digits": 3` is to indicate the number of digits in the value. (note, Victron does not always show all digits in the UI, this value provides the max digits visible)
+* `"digits": 3` is to indicate the number of digits in the value. (note, Victron does not always show all digits in the UI, this value provides the max digits visible)
-`"unit": "kWh"` is to indicate the unit visible in the UI
+* `"unit": "kWh"` is to indicate the unit visible in the UI

 ## Note
 The device is setup by the first message received for the device.

 If after initiation new paths are added, these will not be seen until a restart.
 If you don't want a full reboot, you can restart the script with this command

 `kill $(ps | grep dbus-mqtt-services | grep python | awk '{print $1}')`

 ## Install